Tuesday, June 30, 2026

 Checklist

 Decide how much maintenance you will tolerate.
 Self-emptying docks reduce effort but raise cost and size.
-Be honest about whether you will empty a small bin regularly.

 The best robot vacuum in 2026 is the one that fits your floors, layout, and patience for upkeep.
 Most buyers are well served by a balanced mid-range unit with smart mapping.

+Prioritize navigation quality first, then dock automation and mopping, and treat suction numbers as one factor among several.
 Premium docks and hybrids add convenience at a higher cost.

-Focus on navigation quality first, then dock automation and mopping.
-Treat suction numbers as one factor among several.
-Confirm specifications and pricing on official sources before you commit.

 FAQ